Flagsmith/flagsmith/docs/docs/deployment/configuration/authentication/SAML.md

 ## Prerequisites

-### SaaS Customers & Private Cloud

-To configure the SAML integration with Flagsmith, you must have created a valid organisation at app.flagsmith.com or your private cloud URL.
-The organisation must be on our Enterprise plan.
-You should contact the Flagsmith support team (support@flagsmith.com) to create a SAML organisation and we will provide you with your organisation name.

 ### Enterprise Self Hosted

 To configure the SAML integration with Flagsmith self hosted, you must be using an Enterprise licence to self host the